Haddonfield Voters Approve $47M School Bond Referendum 3 to 1

 "We are grateful to the Haddonfield community for their support of this important investment in our schools," said Haddonfield Superintendent of Schools Chuck Klaus.
 "These funds will allow us to address critical infrastructure needs and enhance the learning environment for our students."

-The bond referendum will finance a range of projects, including:
+The bond will finance a range of projects, including:

 - Renovations and upgrades to Haddonfield Memorial High School